Frequently Asked Questions

 Who will see my application?

-Due to HIPPA regulations, the Advisory Council, Founders and Volunteers of Bee Mighty will never see your application.
-A trained social worker receives your application and verifies the information.
-Once approved, your name, income, address and personal details are removed.
-Only your story is forwarded to the board for review.
-Unless you let us know otherwise, your family will remain anonymous. **However, we love the opportunity to highlight success stories.
-If you are comfortable sharing your story publicly, please acknowledge so in your application and we will contact you if you are selected for payment and share your story with others in similar journey**.
+The Board and Executive Director of Bee Mighty, as well as a trained social worker will see your application.
+The social worker receives your application and verifies the information.
+Once approved, your application is forwarded to the board for review.
+We love the opportunity to highlight success stories.
+If you are comfortable sharing your story publicly, please acknowledge so in your application, and we will contact you if your application is approved and share your story with others in similar journey.

 What if I am applying for a therapy my child has not yet received?